gruntwork-io/boilerplate/README.md

 ## Install

-Download the latest binary for your OS here: [boilerplate v0.3.0](https://github.com/gruntwork-io/boilerplate/releases/tag/v0.3.0).
+Download the latest binary for your OS [here](https://github.com/gruntwork-io/boilerplate/releases/latest).

 You can find older versions on the [Releases Page](https://github.com/gruntwork-io/usage-patterns/releases).